Jet0JLH/piScreen/README.md

   * Reload page
   * Restart browser / pi
   * Turn on info display or set it to standby
-  * Use weekly schedule for commands
+  * You can use weekly schedule for commands
   * Get info about current state of your system
     * Display status
     * Pi load